France’s Sarkozy probed over campaign funding in new blow

 Former French president Nicolas Sarkozy was placed under formal investigation Tuesday over alleged illegal campaign funding, in a new blow to his hopes of getting back into the Elysee Palace.

-Sarkozy, who is manoeuvring for another run at the presidency in 2017, was questioned during the day over allegations of false accounting that allowed him to greatly exceed spending limits in 2012.
+Sarkozy was questioned during the day over allegations of false accounting that allowed him to greatly exceed spending limits in 2012.

 The head of conservative The Republicans party is being formally probed over “illegal election campaign funding by having, as a candidate, exceeded the legal limit for electoral expenses,” said a statement by Paris prosecutor Francois Molins.

 He was also designated as an “assisted witness” in connection with “accusations of using false documents, fraud and breach of trust,” it added.

 The case against Sarkozy has hinged on the activity of PR firm Bygmalion, which organised some of Sarkozy’s appearances during his failed election campaign four years ago and is accused of using a vast system of false accounting.